bcwein/autosetup-w10/README.md

 - This setup can install and upgrade packages

 ## Cons
-- It does not remove unecessary packages.
+1. It does not remove unecessary packages.
 (If i remove a package from env.config it is not uninstalled on my machine)
+2. Feature updates must be installed through GUI.

-Hopefully, the con above will be solved when this issue is closed https://github.com/chocolatey/choco/issues/533
+Hopefully, con 1. above will be solved when this issue is closed https://github.com/chocolatey/choco/issues/533